truechain/ups/README.md

 Specifying the `--singlenode` flag, however, will reconfigure your Geth instance a bit:

  * singlenode network uses different network ID `400`
- * Instead of connecting the main or test TrueChain network, the client has no peers, and generate fast block without committee.
+ * Instead of connecting the main or test UpsChain network, the client has no peers, and generate fast block without committee.

 Which will start sending transactions periodly to this node and mining fruits and snail blocks.